ibm-cloud-docs/virtual-servers/vsi_about_3rd-party.md

 {:tip: .tip}
 {:table: .aria-labeledby="caption"}

-# 3rd party images
+# Third-party images
 {: #about-3rd-party}

-Some third party vendors provide images that include specific VSI parameters and software.
-You can provision a VSI by selection one of these 3rd party images.
-All requirements, configurations and software are built into the image.
+Some third-party vendors provide images that include specific virtual server instance parameters and software.
+You can provision a virtual server instance by selecting one of these third-party images.
+All requirements, configurations, and software are built into the image.
+{: shortdesc}

 ## Next steps

-To provision a VSI using a 3rd party image, see [Provisioning a virtual server instance from a 3rd party image](/docs/vsi?topic=virtual-servers-ordering-3P#ordering-3P).
+To provision a virtual server instance using a third-party image, see [Provisioning a virtual server instance from a third-party image](/docs/vsi?topic=virtual-servers-ordering-3P#ordering-3P).

-.